-Here is a list of questions we've curated from leading schools and teachers in the NYC metro area.
+Below, we've listed all the questions we've curated from leading schools and teachers.
 Prepare away!
-E-mail us at firstname.lastname@example.org if you have any new ones to add!
+E-mail us at email@example.com if you have any new ones to add!

 - Tell me about a time you and a colleague disagreed.
 How did you reach a resolution?

 - Tell me about a time you experienced failure.
 What did you do?

 - Describe a time you encountered a rule or practice in an organization that made no sense, and what you did.